top of page

 “Jesus!”
 I whirled around.

 Morrigan had slammed her hand against the car, having crawled over the driver’s seat and fallen out.
-She stumbled to her feet and grabbed me tightly, pointing a threatening bottle of soju into the darkness.
+She stumbled to her feet and grabbed me tightly, pointing a threatening bottle of vodka into the darkness.

 “I’m not letting you stand outside alone.”
-Her heavy breaths helped me circulate air into my lungs.
+Her heavy breaths helped me circulate air into my own lungs.
 “Fill the tank.”

 I obliged.
 Gasoline glugged in the silence until—